 Embed Experience-Driven Development in Your Talent Management Efforts

-Instead, experience should be at the center of it all.
-Experience-driven talent management involves three components.
+But experience should be at the center of it all.
+Experience-driven talent management involves 3 components:

 You design and facilitate experience-driven talent management processes that support business strategy and engage employees.
 You educate others about their role in talent management and help them take on these roles.
 You monitor the effectiveness of the talent management system overall.

-Putting experience-driven learning at the center of talent management takes a shift in mindset and culture, along with changes in strategy, process, and roles.
+Putting experience-driven development and on-the-job learning at the center of talent management takes a shift in mindset and culture, along with changes in strategy, process, and roles.

 If all elements of the talent system are going to enable and support learning from experience, people need to see learning everywhere.